Psiko345/AGoodReadmeGenerator/README.md

   Go the extra mile and write tests for your application.
 Then provide examples on how to run them.

   ## Questions
-  If you have and questions regarding the code, feel free to contact me @ a on github, or email me @ b
+  If you have and questions regarding the code, feel free to contact me @ Psiko345 on github, or email me @ joshua.g.piper@gmail.com

   ## License
   [MIT](https://choosealicense.com/licenses/mit/)